Clinical Neurophysiology Fellowship

 Eligibility & Application

 Candidates are required to have successfully completed an accredited residency program in neurology before the start of the fellowship.
-Having completed the fellowship program, graduates will be clinically as well as academically credentialed, and well trained to sit for the examination offered by the American Board of Psychiatry and Neurology.
-Vascular Neurology Fellowship is offering two positions annually through the National Resident Matching Program (NRMP).
-Applications must be submitted through ERAS (Electronic Residency Application Service).
+Having completed the fellowship program, graduates will be clinically as well as academically credentialed and well trained to sit for the examination offered by the American Board of Psychiatry and Neurology.
+Vascular Neurology Fellowship offers two positions annually through the National Resident Matching Program (NRMP).
+Applications must be submitted through Electronic Residency Application Service (ERAS).
 All candidates must be registered for the match with the National Residency Matching Program (NRMP).
-Applications are reviewed on a continuous basis and will be scheduled by invitation only.
+Applications are reviewed on a continuous basis and interviews will be scheduled by invitation only.

 All applicants must complete the ERAS application and include: